ShikoMDS/Rapid2/README.md

 ## Installation
 Download and extract from the .zip file.
-Open and run "TBD.exe".
+Open and run "Hotline.exe".

-*This program can also be run with Unity Engine (2022.3.29f1) by adding the project folder from Unity Hub.*
+*This program can also be run with Unity Engine (2022.3.29f1) by adding and opening the project folder from Unity Hub.*

 ## Controls
-TBD uses simple mouse and keyboard controls.
+Hotline uses simple keyboard controls.

 ### Keyboard
-TBD

-### Mouse
-TBD
+- A: Left movement
+- D: Right movement
+- S: Drop down
+- W: Stairway interact
+- Spacebar: Jump
+- E: Pickup items
+- Q: Smoke bomb
+- Shift: Sprint
+- ESC: Pause

 ## Issues
-No issues so far!
+Sound priority is known to be an issue.

 ## Disclaimer